 Pros of Getting a Divorce

 You Will Enjoy Newfound Freedom

 If you're married, you are probably familiar with the concepts of compromise and sacrifice.
 For instance, perhaps you felt the need to put your career on hold so that you could be more present in your kids' lives.
 On the other hand, maybe you felt pressure to support your family financially, so you accepted a high-paying job with grueling hours.
+"An advantage of getting a divorce would be the opportunity to reset your financial priorities and have greater control over your finances," says Hoertz.
 Now that you are no longer a part of a couple, you are free to do the things you couldn't do when you were married.
 Go ahead, book that solo weekend getaway.
 You deserve it.